 6. Think about how you’d like the responses to be formulated

-There’s a fine balance between efficient use of time and gathering as much information as you need.
+There’s a fine balance between efficient use of time, and gathering as much information as you need.
 Consider your RFP template.
-A spreadsheet is great (and beats a 40-page tender document, hands down), but make sure TMCs can also include supporting links, case studies, and videos.
+A spreadsheet is great (and beats a 40-page tender document hands down), but make sure TMCs can also include supporting links, case studies and videos.
 After all, you want to get a sense of their company culture – and what sets them apart from their competitors.

-7. Weigh the responses
+7. Weight the responses

 Each response provided by the prospective TMCs should relate directly to one of your business requirements.
 It’s up to you which requirements are the most important in helping you select the ultimate partner.
-For example, you may place greater emphasis on cultural fit than on sustainability, or maybe pricing overshadows all.
+For example, you may place greater emphasis on cultural fit than on sustainability, or maybe pricing trumps all.

 8. Set aside sufficient time for presentations and engagement

 As the RFP process evolves, you might decide to replace a traditional panel presentation with a workshop.
-It gives you an opportunity to engage with more members of the team and get a real sense of their culture, capabilities, and ethos.
+It gives you an opportunity to engage with more members of the team, and get a real sense of their culture, capabilities and ethos.
 You could also ask for a full demo of their platform and tools.
 Either way, make sure you set aside enough time.

 9. Discuss the onboarding and change management process

 This is important, as once your selection has been made, you’ll want the transition to be as smooth and seamless as possible.
-It’ll help to understand how travel services will be onboarded to your stakeholders and travelers.
+It’ll help to understand how travel services will be onboarded to your stakeholders and travellers.